python/docs-community/docs/workgroup/charter.rst

 The existing `Doc-SIG mailing list <https://mail.python.org/mailman/listinfo/doc-sig>`_ will continue, but will not be the primary communication method for the workgroup or for recruiting additional contributors.
-From time to time, the working group will post announcements, such as meeting details, to the Doc-SIG list.
+From time to time, the working group may post announcements, such as meeting details, to the Doc-SIG list.

 The group will also meet on a regular basis to discuss the state of Python's